castlegateit/cgit-wp-contact-form/README.md

 ## Sending files ##

 The plugin supports sending files as email attachments.
 It will do this by checking for a "file" field in the form being posted, and then getting file names from $_FILES and grabbing those files from WP_CONTENT_DIR .
-WP_UPLOADS_DIR.
+CGIT_UPLOAD_DIR.

-This makes it necessary to declare WP_UPLOADS_DIR as a subdirectory of WP_CONTENT_DIR.
+This makes it necessary to declare CGIT_UPLOAD_DIR as a subdirectory of WP_CONTENT_DIR.
 At the time of WP_CONFIG being read, WP_CONTENT_DIR is undefined and cannot be mapped.

 As an example:
-define('WP_UPLOADS_DIR', '/uploads/my_file_directory/');
+define('CGIT_UPLOADS_DIR', '/uploads/my_file_directory/');

 ## Log files ##